-There is now persuasive evidence demonstrating the numerous health risks posed by climate change, which threaten populations of both low and high-income countries.
-These health effects include more frequent heatwaves, flooding and extreme weather events and less direct impacts such as worsening food security and malnutrition as well as population displacement.
-Equally, addressing climate change is also considered to be an opportunity to improve global health in the 21st century due to the significant health co-benefits of low-carbon solutions.
+There is now persuasive evidence demonstrating the numerous health risks posed by climate change, which threatens populations of both low and high-income countries.
+These health effects include more frequent heatwaves, flooding and extreme weather events.
+Less direct impacts also include worsening food security, malnutrition and population displacement.
+Addressing climate change is also considered to be an opportunity to improve global health in the 21st century due to the significant health co-benefits of low-carbon solutions.

-The WMA follows the United Nations climate change negotiations so that the well-documented impact of climate change on health as well as the public health benefits of climate change mitigation activities are taken into consideration.
-Physicians advocate making health an inherent component of the climate change debate and for an effective and ambitious implementation of the Paris Agreement adopted in December 2016.
+The World Medical Association follows the United Nations climate change negotiations so that the well-documented impact of climate change on health, as well as the public health benefits of climate change mitigation activities, are taken into consideration.
+Physicians advocate for making health an inherent component of the climate change debate and for an effective and ambitious implementation of the Paris Agreement adopted in December 2015.

 - In an open letter on 1st November, global health leaders, including the WMA, called on the COP28 Presidency and world leaders to commit to accelerating the phase-out of fossil fuels and investing in the transition to renewable energy to ensure health for all. #FossilFree4Health #COP28HealthLetter

 - The World Health Organization invites individual health professionals and health organizations to sign onto a call to action, to end fossil fuels, build resilient, low carbon health systems, and deliver promised climate finance.